 Scaling and root planning (SRP) are dental techniques used to stop the progression of gum disease.
 Dentists try SRP treatment when oral hygiene has grown unmanageable.

 The scaling technique is used to remove plaque and tartar from the tooth root.
 And root planing is performed after scaling to smooth the roots of the teeth that need cleaning.
 This technique isn’t always successful, unfortunately.
-Sometimes, the tooth roots aren’t able to be cleaned as well as intended.
+Sometimes, the tooth roots can't be cleaned as well as intended.

 As a result, they don’t always heal or grow back.